johnrjenson/JavaVsNode/README.md

 `AVG_QUERIES_PER_REQUEST` - The number of times the simulator will block per simulated request.
 `AVG_QUERY_TIME_MILLIS` - The number of times the simulator will block per simulated request.
 `NTH_PRIME_TO_FIND` - the computational load that will be processed on each request.
 Increase this to make the computation more difficult.
 1500 is about 77 millis worth of work.
+`PATH_TO_TEST_FILE` - point the code to a file that you want it to load and process on each request.
+The bigger the file, the more the IO and the more CPU will be used to process it.

 Run src/main/java/RequestLoadSimulator.java